Sports Media 101

 The company, also known as SM101, specializes in creating sports news content on an individual team basis.

 History

 Sports Media 101 was officially founded in 2011 by Dan Benton and Pieter VanIperen.
 However, the company has been growing since 2004 when Giants101, the first and flagship site in the network, was launched.

 In June 2017, Sports Media 101 was acquired by Bloguin, Inc. a sports fan website formed in 2008.
 Bloguin also runs the Sports Daily, established in 2008, which is a collection of over 100 blogs.
 The site covers a variety of different sports leagues including the NFL, NBA, MLB, NHL, UFC, English Premier League, Major League Soccer and the NCAA.

 In connection with this acquisition, SM 101 is its own entity as an additional property under the Bloguin umbrella which further aims to feature the perfect mix of original content and aggregated news to keep readers informed.
-You’ll find list articles, reactionary columns, quick hits, game reports, rumors, podcasts and viral videos on this network of blogs.

 Network Format

 The network is divided into individual segments that each cover a specific major league or college level sports team such as Yankees101 for the New York Yankees, Knicks101 for the New York Knicks, Eagles101 for the Philadelphia Eagles, and Kings101 for the Los Angeles Kings.
 The article content is compiled from a constant stream of sports news coverage in a centralized location.
 This platform is an interactive space to enhance originality, customization and digital marketing offerings whereby users and partners experience an integrated digital media partnership through their own dedicated media arm.